 What Are The Best Investments For Retirement?

 What are the best investments for retirement?
-While there is no single best investment, the best investment approach for retirement is to create a well-organized investment plan.
+While there is no single best investment, the best approach is to create a well-organized retirement investment plan.
 This article walks through an example retirement investment plan.

 Retirement Investment Plan Step #1: Create a Retirement Cash Flow Statement

 The retirement cash flow statement compares your retirement expenses with your retirement income from non-investment sources such as social security and pension plans.